Ssatyr/python-react-test/README.md

    - Go to the Credentials page in the API & Services section.
    - Click on "Create Credentials" and select "OAuth 2.0 Client IDs".
    - Configure the consent screen and create the credentials.
-   - Download the JSON file containing your credentials and save it as `credentials.json`.
+   - Download the JSON file containing your credentials and save it in backend folder as `credentials.json`.

 5. **Create a Google Form**:
    - Go to [Google Forms](https://forms.google.com/).